UMich-CURLY/cheetah_inekf_lcm/README.md

 # cheetah_inekf_lcm
-Contact-Aided Invariant Extended Kalman Filtering for Mini Cheetah with Lightweight Communications and Marshalling (LCM) interface.
+Contact-Aided Invariant Extended Kalman Filtering for Mini Cheetah with LCM.
-The InEKF takes in data from IMU, joint encoders, and foot contact events to perform state estimation.

 This repository has the following features:
 * Use LCM for lightweight communication with other programs.